 This report conforms to the terminology used in raw data.
 Male and female may refer to sex or gender identities while cis-male and cis-female describe male-born males and female-born females respectively.
 Most official data collection programs use the terms “sex” and “gender” interchangeably.
-Furthermore, they are typically limited two variables: male and female.
+Furthermore, they are typically limited to two variables: male and female

 Student Loan Debt Among Females